heatherjzhou/PCAForQTL/README.md

 sex.
-Similar to the gene expression matrix, these variables can be obtained directly from [link](https://gtexportal.org/home/datasets) and are also made available under the folder named Example_Data in this repository (in a format that can be easily read into R).
+Similar to the gene expression matrix, these variables can be obtained directly from [link](https://gtexportal.org/home/datasets) and are also made available under the folder named Example_Data in this repository in a format that can be easily read into R.

 First, download the covariates and load them into the environment (change the path as necessary on your device).
 Make sure that the known